department-of-veterans-affairs/vets-design-system-documentation/src/_experimental-design/expandable-alert.md

 ---
 Suggested by: Leyda Hughes, VSA Facilities Team

-# Purpose
+# Mobile friendly expandable alert

-When an alert box is too visually prominent and additional information needs to be communicated without leaving the page.
+To be used When an alert box is too visually prominent and additional information needs to be communicated without leaving the page.

 ## Description
 Mobile friendly expandable alerts combine the Additional Info component within Background Color Only alert color schemes, and includes an icon.